Vaden4d/logo-classifier/README.md

 Weak Precision and weak Recall - metrics on the weak labels - are monitored during training of the model, the results reported on the test dataset.
 For validation - validation Precision and validation Recall - were used manually labeled ~2000 pictures.

-To run training with different, see arguments in the **train.py** file.
+To run training with different settings, see arguments in the **train.py** file.
 The unzipped dataset should be located in this folder.
-For example, run the supervised training and validate in on the labeled part.
+For example, run the supervised training and validate it on the labeled part.
 ```
 python train.py --validate --csv datasets/mixed.csv --target_column mixed_label --validation_csv labeled_part.csv
 ```